unstoppabledomains/dev-docs/getting-started/domain-registry-essentials/cns-architecture-overview.md

 Such an ownership model might not be suitable for every member.
 One may want to mint subdomains that are irrevocable and can be transferred only by a direct owner – this and other models are possible if a domain zone is owned by a smart contract.
 For more details on alternative ownership models, see the section below.

 :::info
 **Note:** If the owner of a `.crypto` top-level domain is set to a [burn address](https://etherscan.io/address/0x000000000000000000000000000000000000dEaD), that means that only direct owners can transfer or burn their second-level domains.
 To mint second-level domains we use a different mechanism, which doesn't rely on domain ownership.
-For more information, see the [Minting controller](#minting-controller) section.
+For more information, see [Delegating Domain Management](#delegating-domain-management).
 :::

 ### Alternative ownership models